Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 An alliance of the Cairns Trades and Labour Council and the Cairns League often succeeded in publicising these cases and bringing the offenders to justice.
 O’Shane had a wider influence through the Cairns League’s affiliation with the national body, the Federal Council for Aboriginal Advancement.

 O’Shane joined the Communist Party (CPA) in 1960.
 She attended Party summer schools where she developed her public speaking skills.
 In 1964 she was elected to the North Queensland District Committee of the CPA.
-When she died of a heart attack in 1965, Gladys O’Shane was mourned as a champion of Aboriginal rights.
+When she died of a heart attack in 1965, Gladys O’Shane was mourned as a champion of our First People.

 Communist Fred Paterson